 TRACING SAND

 We turned this question to sand—the most elemental material of modern life.
 Sand forms the basis of concrete, glass, and asphalt, the substrate of cities and infrastructures; and silica, its mineral component, is the foundation of solar panels and silicon chips—the backbone of energy transitions and digital technologies.
 Yet sand is never inert.
 In nature, it circulates with water, coursing through rivers, deltas, and coasts, sustaining aquatic ecologies and human livelihoods.
 When this circulation is interrupted—by dams, dredging, reclamation, or extraction—rivers starve, and landscapes unravel.
+To trace sand, then, is to trace relations—between geology and labour, infrastructure and desire, territory and imagination.

 We have been following sand and water in Southeast Asia, tracing their movements through the Mekong River Basin—from its headwaters on the Tibetan Plateau, through Laos, Thailand, Cambodia, and Vietnam, and, by extension, through resource extraction, to Singapore.
 Over the years, this fieldwork has become less a project than a way of life.

-CREDITImages by Chen Zhan and Jingru (Cyan) Cheng
+CREDITSImages by Chen Zhan and Jingru (Cyan) Cheng

 ACKNOWLEDGEMENTS